The Worlds Premiere Authority on Yeast Infections

 Oral yeast infections also known as thrush can cause raised white curd-like patches that may have red borders on the tongue and can infect other mucous-membrane surfaces in the mouth.
 Scraping can remove these white patches, leaving a bleeding, painful surface.

 Thrush is sometimes seen in infants although it is much more frequent in the terminally ill and people over 50 years of age.
 Oesophageal candidosis is much more prevalent in men than women.
 Diabetes, leukaemia and AIDS are common risk factors.
 The use of steroid inhalers and people that wear dentures are also at a higher risk.
+People with mercury dental fillings are 67% more likely to get oral yeast than those without them.

 Cultures can be used to determine the species but most cases of oesophageal candida are caused by candida albicans or candida tropicalis.